nzdeveloper009/retrofit_example/README.md

 - This app shows the use of Retrofit - Network Calls
 - How to create Retrofit Instance - Singleton
   - Use lazy to insure that only one instance of retrofit will be used - no duplication
-- How to call service GET
+- How to call multiple services
 - Koltin Coroutine
 - synchronized lock is used to safe from multi threading